-The failure to consider all the general equilibrium adjustments invariably leads to incorrect conclusions about the incidence of tax evasion [3].
+The failure to consider all general equilibrium adjustments invariably leads to incorrect conclusions about the incidence of tax evasion [4].

 Empirical studies of tax compliance typically take the economic environment as fixed and unaffected by individual compliance decisions.
+Frequently, findings are adjusted to take into account the impact of existing evasion, such as professionals who do not report income or unskilled workers who are employed in the informal (untaxed) sector of the economy.
+However, these adjustments are made under the assumption that the evading groups benefit exclusively and fully from the assumed tax evasion.
 This implicit assumption leads to a variety of errors.
-For example, a traditional exercise in public finance examines the progressivity or regressivity of a particular tax or of the entire tax system, and the study of the overall incidence of tax reform proposals is almost always part of the background work accompanying a reform.
-Frequently, findings are adjusted to take into account the impact of existing evasion, such as professionals who do not report income or unskilled workers who are employed in the informal (untaxed) sector of the economy.
-These adjustments are made under the assumption that the evading groups benefit exclusively and fully from the assumed tax evasion.

-For example, a study using this type of analysis for Jamaica estimated the tax evasion that occurs through income underreporting and nonreporting and used these estimates to calculate the true burden of taxation [8].
+As one example, a study using this type of analysis for Jamaica estimates the tax evasion that occurs through income underreporting and nonreporting and uses these estimates to calculate the true burden of taxation [10].
 However, because the study assumes that tax evaders retain all benefits from their evasion, the resulting estimates of the true burden of taxation are misleading.
-Similarly, another study of income tax reform in Jamaica posits that if labor income is more likely than capital income to be generated in the untaxed or informal sector, the existence of tax evasion makes the tax system more progressive [9].
-However, this conclusion would be wrong if the advantages realized by workers get capitalized or competed away by market processes.
-For example, with easy labor entry in, say, the Jamaican tourism industry, it might not be undocumented workers in the sector who benefit from successful tax evasion but rather the consumers of tourism services, who benefit from lower prices for the services produced by workers who do not pay taxes.
+As a second example, another study of income tax reform in Jamaica assumes that, if labor income is more likely than capital income to be generated in the untaxed or informal sector, then the existence of tax evasion makes the tax system more progressive [11].
+However, this conclusion will be wrong if the advantages realized by workers get capitalized or competed away by market processes.
+With easy labor entry into, say, the Jamaican tourism industry, it may not be undocumented workers in the sector who benefit from successful tax evasion but rather the consumers of tourism services, who benefit from lower prices for the services produced by workers who do not pay taxes.